walkinslo/evil-linux/README.md

 # Evil Tux
 I woke up today and decided to choose violence.
 So I forked linux source tree and modified bochs setmode function in bochs driver.
-(Basically increased bpp to 256 just for fun).
+(Basically decreased bpp to 16 just for fun).
 And now tux is evil.

 # Instructions (to check out the EVIL TUX)